francomar12/mssql-data-of-trips/README.md

 However, if there is doubth about the automated process, the process is not for loading a unique file that contains that amount of records.
 The process is going to work processing several files, which make possible handle an incremental count of records on-demand basis.

+In the other hands, for supporting this afirmation a test cand be done:

+Having inserted or load one csv file with 100 records, having datatrips table that count of records, execute the next sentence

+INSERT 	dbo.datatrips
+SELECT 	*
+FROM 	dbo.datatrips
+GO 17

+With the sentence above, the dbo.datatrips table is going to grow from 100 to 104857600.
+Some tests were made with a 9830400 data model, the view or functions gives the values of the average by region.

+Selecting records on dbo.datatrips table is made in less than 3 seconds.
+Selecting records on dbo.group_datatrips view is made in less than 3 seconds.
+Selecting value on dbo.get_wee_avg_trp_rgn function is made in less than 3 seconds.

 About Containers